I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “We don’t know.”
 Eric answered for me.

 “Yeah, but it’s tasty.”
-Eric demonstrated for us, crunching the seed shell and all.
+Eric demonstrated for us, crunching the seed, shell and all.

 “How is it?”
 Eric said expectantly.

+He bent his straight eyebrows a little.
 “It tastes like raisins.”

 “I could do without the shell though.”
+He grabbed another seed.

 “Ha ha!
 You two make a funny pair.”

 “Really?”
-I couldn’t see what was funny.
+I couldn’t see what she found funny.

 “Oh I know!”
-She said, “Let’s be friends!”
+She said.
+“Let’s be friends!”

-And so Eric and I became friends with the healing girl and her taciturn guard.
+And so Eric and I became friends with the healer girl and her taciturn guard.
 We chatted while I sat with her while the two boys stood.
 They seemed to surprisingly vibe well together as Noel began showing off his sword.

+I asked her.
 “Lavenza, you seem like a powerful healer.”
-I asked her.

 “I don’t think I’m that impressive.”
 She stared in front of her.
 “I just try my best.”